-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents / call the parents and arrange to meet. - Engaging with LA attendance teams and where appropriate following local procedures for managing attendance such as fixed penalty notices. - Creating attendance clinics.
+- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures.

+- Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents / call the parents and arrange to meet. - Having a weekly tutor review. - Engaging with LA attendance teams and where appropriate following local procedures for managing attendance such as fixed penalty notices. - Creating attendance clinics.